Origin of high-velocity ejecta and early red excess emission in the infant Type Ia supernova 2021aefx: Supernova Classification and Explosion Parameters

-In case (1), the model (Figure~\ref{fig:uvcolor}, red dotted curve) is matched to the peak bolometric luminosity and the rise time between the epochs of first light and bolometric peak, which we measure to be 1.535 $\pm$ 0.020 $\times$ 10$^{43}$ ergs~s$^{-1}$ and $-$0.80 $\pm$ 0.21 days since $B$-band maximum, respectively, in \uname.
-However, as seen in Figure~\ref{fig:uvcolor}, the model fails to represent the observed bolometric light curve near peak, with slower pre-peak rise and post-peak decline compared to the observations.
-The inferred explosion parameters of $M_{\rm Ni}$ = 0.73 $\pm$ 0.01~\msol\ and $\tau_m$ = 14.47 $\pm$ 0.23 days are also unreasonable.
-Adopting a characteristic ejecta velocity of $v_{\rm ej}$ = (12.44 $\pm$ 0.02) $\times$ 10$^3$~km~s$^{-1}$ (= peak \siii\ velocity; Table~\ref{tab:sifit}), and $E_{\rm ej} = \frac{3}{10} M_{\rm ej} v_{\rm ej}^2$ for uniformly expanding spherical ejecta, this would imply an ejecta mass of $M_{\rm ej}$ = 2.01 $\pm$ 0.06~\msol, which far exceeds the Chandrasekhar mass and is extremely large even for to super-Chandra events with inferred masses ranging in $\sim$ 1.6--2.1~\msol\ \citep{Scalzo2019mnras}.
+In case (1), the model (Figure~\ref{fig:uvcolor}, red dotted curve) is matched to the peak bolometric luminosity and the rise time between $t_{\rm PL}$ and bolometric peak, where we measure the bolometric peak luminosity and epoch to be 1.535 $\pm$ 0.020 $\times$ 10$^{43}$ ergs~s$^{-1}$ and $-$0.80 $\pm$ 0.21 days since $B$-band maximum, respectively, in \uname.
+However, this model fails to represent the observed bolometric light curve near peak, with slower pre-peak rise and post-peak decline compared to the observations.
+The inferred explosion parameters of $M_{\rm Ni}$ = 0.73 $\pm$ 0.01~\msol\ and $\tau_m$ = 14.47 $\pm$ 0.23 days are also less reasonable.
+Adopting a characteristic ejecta velocity of $v_{\rm ej}$ = (12.44 $\pm$ 0.02) $\times$ 10$^3$~km~s$^{-1}$ (= peak \siii\ velocity; Table~\ref{tab:sifit}), and $E_{\rm ej} = \frac{3}{10} M_{\rm ej} v_{\rm ej}^2$ for uniformly expanding spherical ejecta, they imply an ejecta mass of $M_{\rm ej}$ = 2.01 $\pm$ 0.06~\msol, which far exceeds the Chandrasekhar mass and is extremely large even among events with super-Chandrasekhar ejecta masses ranging in $\sim$ 1.6--2.1~\msol\ \citep{Scalzo2019mnras}.

 In case (2), the model (Figure~\ref{fig:uvcolor}, green dot-dashed curve) is fitted to the near-peak bolometric light curve from $-$10 days to 10 days since the bolometric peak, setting the onset of the model as a fit parameter $t_{\rm Ni}$ that represents the onset of the central \ni56-powered light curve.
 The best-fit (\chisqr\ = 0.2) model with $M_{\rm Ni}$ = 0.631 $\pm$ 0.009~\msol, $\tau_m$ = 11.80 $\pm$ 0.31 days, and $t_{\rm Ni}$ = $-$14.91 $\pm$ 0.17 days since $B$-band maximum in rest-frame provides an excellent comparison to the observed bolometric light curve near the peak, though it underpredicts the observed luminosity in earlier epochs.
 The underprediction by the best-fit model is similar to what is seen in SN~2018aoz and KSP-OT-201509b \citep{Ni2022natas, Moon2021apj}, and likely to be caused by a shallower \ni56\ distribution and/or related to the presence of excess emission, which provides additional heating at early times.